shadiyarzhaqsylyq/shdb/README.md

 ## Educational database in C.

 cdb.c - There is something wrong when I Create Table, Insert Data, Quit?
-When I open file after quitting, and use SELECT command it prints garbage.
+When I open file after quitting, and use SELECT command it prints garbage. it is corrected in cdbv2.c

 can use any column name, types